Scottish Veterans Commissioner Recommendations

 • Veterans accessing benefits through Social Security Scotland are identified and supported by staff who are trained to be ‘veteran aware’.
 Clearly designated points of contact in Social Security Scotland for veterans - and for those supporting them - should be easily identifiable and accessible.

-• Staff delivering financial or debt advice services that receive statutory funding are trained to be ‘veteran aware’, ensuring they understand the unique needs of the veteran community and are equipped to provide appropriate support.
+• Staff delivering financial or debt advice services that receive government funding are trained to be ‘veteran aware’, ensuring they understand the unique needs of the veteran community and are equipped to provide appropriate support.

 • Veterans are explicitly recognised as a population at heightened risk in the development of appropriate public health policy, services, and support addressing gambling harms.